 “Iran’s regime sees this as an existential fight and believes it must inflict pain.
 That leaves not just U.S. troops vulnerable across the region, but embassies, consulates, and ordinary civilians,” said Adam Weinstein, senior fellow on the Quincy Institute Middle East program and a Marine Corps veteran of the Afghanistan War.

-Meanwhile, according to the New York Times, the U.S. and Israelis continue to pound Tehran, as reports are coming in regarding targets being hit by Iranian missiles and drones in Israel, Bahrain, UAE, Qatar and Kuwait.
+Meanwhile, according to the New York Times, the U.S. and Israelis continued to pound Tehran, as reports were coming in all day regarding targets being hit by Iranian missiles and drones in Israel, Bahrain, UAE, Qatar, Kuwait and even Cyprus.
 Oman's Maritime Security Centre reported Sunday that that an oil tanker flying the flag of the Republic of Palau was hit around five nautical miles north of its coast.

 A leadership council has been named in the wake of the assassination of Ayatollah Khamenei yesterday.
 The new council, made up of Iran’s president, the head of the judiciary, and a jurist of the clerical Guardian Council, vowed to press on in the nation's defense, to hit Israeli and American targets “with a force they have never experienced before.”